MPIDR/EGM/1_reproducible_results/readme.md

 # convert to list of network object

 # d describes the edges of the network.
-Its first two columns are the IDs of the source and the target node for each edge.
+Its first two columns are the IDs of the source and the target
+# node for each edge.
 The following columns are edge attributes (weight, type, label, or anything else).
 # vertices starts with a column of node IDs.
 Any following columns are interpreted as node attributes.
-# NOTE: THIS IS UNDIRECTED TO CALCULATE DISTANCES!!

 net <- lapply(1:100, function(x) {
   l <- links[[x]]